GameFoundry/bsf/Documentation/Manuals/Native/User/fileSystem.md

 ===============

 # Paths
-Instead of using strings for representing paths, Banshee uses the @ref bs::Path "Path" class.
+Instead of using strings for representing paths, bs::f uses the @ref bs::Path "Path" class.
 Aside from containing the path it provides a variety of other useful information and allows for path manipulation.
 It is recommended to always store paths using **Path** instead of strings.

 ~~~~~~~~~~~~~{.cpp}
 Path myPath = "C:/Path/To/File.txt";